 There’s no substantive evidence to say when to take safed musli for muscle growth, so the best advice is to follow the instructions on the package in conjunction with a medical professional.

-For example, the Attar Ayurveda Safed Musli Powder recommended dose is twice per day with milk or water.
+For example, the H&C Natural Wild Cultivated Safed Musli Powder recommended dose is 1 TSP once or twice per day.

 5. Kapikacchu (kapa-what???
 Velvet bean/Mucuna pruriens)

 It’s hard to know whether kapikacchu/velvet bean/Mucuna pruriens on its own can aid in muscle growth, especially since a study combined it and Safed musli with positive results.

 It’s clear that more research is needed to categorically confirm its effect on muscle growth, but that doesn’t stop it being a popular herb, especially since it has multiple other benefits and is rich in essential amino acids, essential fatty acids & crude protein.

 How & when to take Kapikacchu for muscle growth